sumitkute/kubehack/assets/instructions/locally/readme.md

-When we are running it locally you need to create a docker-compose file to define all the services and its dependencies
+For running the application locally, you need to create a docker-compose file to define all the services and their dependencies.
+The following are some of the things that you will need to do: <br />
-1. Create a Application Insight instance and get its instrumentation key.
+1. Create an Application Insights instance and fetch its instrumentation key.
-2. The data-api container docker file should pass the parameter in CMD  as "local" to connect to Mongo DB running locally and "container" to use cosmosDB
+2. The data-api container docker file should pass the parameter in CMD  as **local** to connect to Mongo DB running locally (in a container) and "container" to use CosmosDB.
+So to run the application locally, please set the parameter in CMD as **local**.
-3. You need to create a user when mongo db image is created.
-The init files is present in app folder.
-Example of mongo DB is given below
+3. You also need to create a user when MongoDB container instance is created.
+The same is done using the **init-mongo.js** file present in the **app** folder.
+An example of defining the containerized MongoDB service instance in the docker-compose.yaml file is given below: <br />

 ```yaml
 version: '3.8'